-Adam Christian and John Volturo bought a fixer-upper home with a master bathroom in desperate need of an upgrade.
+Adam Christian and John Volturo bought a fixer-upper home with a main bathroom in desperate need of an upgrade.

 ...
 Now Ready for Relaxing